thetatoken/theta-mainnet-integration-guide/docs/mainnet.md

 The Theta Mainnet was launched on 3/15/2019.
 To connect to the mainnet, open a terminal, and follow the steps below.

 #### Step 1.
 Setup
 Follow the instructions in [setup](./setup.md) to build and install the Theta ledger.
-Then, press `Ctrl+C` to stop the private net node, and execute the following commands to download the snapshot and config file for mainnet.
+Then, press `Ctrl+C` to stop the private net node, and execute the following commands to download the config file and the **latest snapshot** for mainnet.

 **Note**: when this is not the first time, make sure you have a backup of the key file in the folder `../mainnet/walletnode/key/encrypted`
 ```
 export THETA_HOME=$GOPATH/src/github.com/thetatoken/theta
 cd $THETA_HOME
 mkdir -p ../mainnet/walletnode
+curl -k --output ../mainnet/walletnode/config.yaml `curl -k 'https://mainnet-data.thetatoken.org/config?is_guardian=true'`
 wget -O ../mainnet/walletnode/snapshot `curl -k https://mainnet-data.thetatoken.org/snapshot`
-curl -k --output ../mainnet/walletnode/config.yaml `curl -k 'https://mainnet-data.thetatoken.org/config?is_guardian=true'`
 ```

 #### Step 2.
 Launch and connect to the mainnet